Metrics & Audits

 Sustainability requires that we measure and monitor our performance to improve in each of the environmental focus areas.
 Many different metrics can be used to assess the University.

-Take a look at how Loyola is doing in each of our environmental focus areas and more by downloading our Loyola University Chicago Sustainability Dashboard (updated July 2012).
+Take a look at how Loyola is doing in each of our environmental focus areas and more by downloading our Loyola University Chicago Sustainability Dashboard (updated July 2015) and Campus Sustainability Map.

 The Association for the Advancement of Sustainability in Higher Education (AASHE) has created a self-reporting framework for colleges and universities to measure their sustainability performance called Sustainability Tracking, Assessment & Rating System™ (STARS).
 Loyola submitted our application to receive a STARS rating in early 2013.
 Loyola was awarded a Gold rating in 2014.
 See the full report: 2014 LUC STARS Gold Report.

 In addition, the Association of Jesuit Colleges and Universities has collaborated with other Catholic groups to produce a guide for integrating sustainability into higher education, while grounding this process in the Catholic mission and identity.
 The result is the Sustainability and Catholic Higher Education: A Toolkit for Mission Integration.